ethereum-optimism/specs/specs/interop/supervisor_api.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Optional Indexing Backend
+## Optional Supervisor Backend

 Sequencers or verifies MAY utilise an external service to index the logs from chains in the dependency set and optimise cross-chain validity checks.
-To aid compatibility between different implementations of sequencers, verifiers and backends, a standard API for indexers to expose is defined here.
+To aid compatibility between different implementations of sequencers, verifiers and these supervisors, a standard API for such services to expose is defined here.

 The API uses [JSON-RPC] and follows the same conventions as the [Ethereum JSON-RPC API].